Sal Sferlazza: History

 Sferlazza graduated from the State University of New York at Albany in 1996 and while attending school he worked for his uncle in New York City as an IT consultant.
 After receiving his degree he went to work at Accenture as a software consultant before deciding to become a founder.

 In 2001, Sferlazza founded Realm Interactive, the first of four startups sold, with current NinjaOne President, Chris Matarese.
 They were working on a game called Exarch, a follow up to the popular game Trade Wars when the company was sold in 2004 to NCSoft.
 Sal had hired Marvel comic book artist Joe Madureira to do the artwork and the game was later released as Dungeon Runners.

 Lasso Logic

 In 2005, he co-founded Lasso Logic, a company that pioneered continuous data protection and redundant off-site data backups.
 The firm was sold to SonicWall in 2005 for approximately $20 million and became known as their Business Continuity Unit.

 PacketTrap

-In 2006, Sferlazza co-founded the IT network management company PacketTrap, with Steve Goodman and raised a $5M from August Capital in a series A financing round.
-They sold the company to Quest Software which was also bought out by Dell in 2009.
+Sferlazza co-founded the IT network management company PacketTrap and sold the company to Quest Software.

 After PacketTraps, Sferlazza founded cloud managed service provider Anchor Networks which, was sold to EFolder in 2013.